-The basic growth rate formula takes the current value and subtracts that from the previous value.
-Then, this difference is divided by the previous value and multiplied by 100 to get a percentage representation of the growth rate.
+To calculate the growth rate, take the current value and subtract that from the previous value.
+Next, divide this difference by the previous value and multiply by 100 to get a percentage representation of the rate of growth.

 1. Pick a metric

 We just went through different metrics you can track—revenue, market share, and user growth rate.
 It’s important to pick which metric you’d like to calculate.
-Don’t get me wrong, you can calculate all three, but not at the same time or within the same equation.
+Don’t get me wrong, you can calculate all three, but not for the multiple number of periods at the same time or within the same equation.

 2. Find a starting value over a given time period

 After you decide which metric you want to focus on, you need to determine your starting value.
 This number will represent the performance of your business for that period of time.